Estimated Tax Payments for 2025: Deadlines and How to Pay

 Keep reading for a more in-depth explanation of how to calculate your estimated taxes.

-To make the process clear, here’s an example of how Stephanie, a small business owner of a sole proprietorship, would calculate her estimated quarterly tax payments, based on her income tax and self-employment tax owed.
+To make the process clear, here’s an example of how Stephanie, a small business owner of a sole proprietorship, would calculate her estimated quarterly tax payments, based on her self-employment tax and income tax owed.

-Step 1: Estimate taxable income for the year
+Step 2: Estimate adjusted gross income for the year

 $90,000 (estimated income) minus $15,000 (above-the-line deductions) = $75,000.
 This new number is Stephanie’s “adjusted gross income.”

-Next, Stephanie multiplies her adjusted gross income by her income tax rate (according to the 2023 tax bracket) to find her tax due.
+Next, Stephanie multiplies her estimated taxable income by her income tax rate (according to the 2024 tax bracket) to find her tax due.
 Tax brackets change each year, so be sure to consult the most recent numbers.

 Now, the final step.
-To calculate her estimated quarterly tax payments for each quarter, Stephanie simply adds together her income tax and her self-employment tax for the year and divides this number by four.
+To calculate her estimated quarterly tax payments for each quarter, Stephanie simply adds together her income tax and self-employment tax for the year, and divides this number by four.
 Voila.

 If you filed your previous year’s taxes with the help of a CPA, they should also be able to send you estimates for this year’s payments.
 And if you’re paying estimated quarterly taxes for the first time, it can’t hurt to run your numbers by a CPA before submitting.

-Estimated quarterly tax payments are due four times per year, on the 15th of April, June, September, and January (or the next business day if it’s a weekend or holiday).
+Estimated quarterly tax payments are due four times per year, on the 15th of April, June, September, and January (or the next business day if the 15th is a weekend or holiday).

-Here are the 2024 estimated quarterly tax deadlines.
+Here are the quarterly estimated tax deadlines in 2025:

 It’s a good idea to set these due dates in your calendar at the start of every tax year.